Help & FAQ

 Who can post to the member space?

 All members are encouraged to use the member space to post updates, documents, and events.
 You do not need to have your post approved before posting.
-However, the Secretariat may make changes to make the post more visible and useful to members, including adding topic tags, spelling out acronyms, and tagging collaboration teams/team members.
+However, the Secretariat may make changes to make the post more visible and useful to members, including adding topic tags, spelling out acronyms, and tagging collaboration teams/communities of practice/team members.
 Any other editing will be accompanied by a comment explaining what was changed and why.

 What makes a good post?